 - The project is strongly embedded in community and led by community members.
 The lead organization in charge of implementing the project, NatureMind-ED, is a social enterprise dedicated to mobilize local resources, and channel some of its income (eco-tourism, sustainability consulting, education) to in-kind contribution and financial matching

-The IKI project (i.e. Conservation of biodiversity, seagrass ecosystems and their services – safeguarding food security and resilience in vulnerable coastal communities in a changing climate) is a 4 years project funded by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU)
+The project is complementary to the project ‘ Conservation of biodiversity, seagrass ecosystems and their services – safeguarding food security and resilience in vulnerable coastal communities in a changing climate’, which is funded by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU) through their International Climate Initiative (IKI) and is being implemented in five countries in southeast Asia, including Thailand

 The principal investigator, Dr. Pierre Echaubard is an ecologist and sustainability scientist with strong experience in community-based natural resource and health management projects at the interface between human and the environment in a context of climate change.
 The PI has also long history of developing frameworks and methodologies towards building adaptive capacity, social innovation and resilience towards sustainability of social-ecological systems including navigating uncertainty in Southeast Asia, Thailand in particular.
 More specifically, in line with the focus of this project, the PI has created NatureMind-ED a project building social-ecological systems resilience through which he launched several community-based biodiversity conservation project linking tropical forest, mangroves, seagrass and coral ecosystems in collaboration with various local institutions belonging to a diverse range of sectors including NGOs, Universities, tourism professionals and governmental agencies.